Audit and Inspection Schedule for Drinking Water Providers

 The Safe Drinking Water Regulations 2012 prescribe a maximum fee of $200 for non-routine inspections undertaken by an authorised officer.

 The Act and Regulations do not prescribe the charges that Councils can apply for providing routine auditing and inspection services.
 Please discuss the fees with your chosen auditor/inspector.

-For further information on auditors and inspections, see the following pages:
+For further information, see the following pages: